mohan-in/goeditor/README.md

-GoEditor is a code editor written in Go, HTML, Javascript and CSS.
+GoEditor is a code editor written in Go and Polymer